 Hours after announcing her departure, she received a phone call from none other than Jeffrey Katzenberg.
-Katzenberg, just like Whitman, can look back on decades of success in the media business.
+Katzenberg, just like Whitman, can look back on decades of success in the media industry.

-At age 14, he volunteered for the former New York City mayor John Lindsay, which heavily influenced his view on work and life as a whole.
+At age 14, he volunteered for the former New York City mayor John Lindsay who heavily influenced his view on work and life as a whole.
 After enrolling at NYU in 1970, Katzenberg only lasted one semester and went back to working for the mayor.

 In 1975, after five years as a public servant, Katzenberg finally made the move to Hollywood.
-He started working for Paramount Pictures in the firm’s mailroom.
-He eventually rose to become Barry Diller’s (former Paramount CEO) personal assistant and mentee.
+He started working for Paramount Pictures in the firm’s mailroom where eventually rose to become Barry Diller’s (former Paramount CEO) personal assistant and mentee.

 Over the years, Katzenberg was responsible for many more hits, which drastically increased his stock among the media ranks.
 In 1984, he made the move to Disney where he served as chairman of film production.

-In the meantime, he used his Hollywood contacts to found DreamWorks together with director Steven Spielberg and billionaire David Geffen.
-In the first ten years, DreamWorks released award-winning titles such as American Beauty, Gladiator, A Beautiful Mind, or Shrek.
+In the meantime, he used his Hollywood contacts to start DreamWorks together with director Steven Spielberg and billionaire David Geffen.
+In the first ten years, DreamWorks released award-winning titles such as American Beauty, Gladiator, A Beautiful Mind, and Shrek.

-In fact, Katzenberg was much more focused on the animation portion of the business.
-It, therefore, came as no surprise when the animation division was spun off into a publicly-traded company called DreamWorks Animation in 2004.
+Katzenberg was much more focused on the animation side of the business.
+It, therefore, came as no surprise when the animation division, in 2004, was spun off into a publicly-traded company called DreamWorks Animation.
 Subsequent titles of the Animation business included Madagascar, Shark Tale, or Kung Fu Panda.

 Katzenberg and Whitman met various times after their initial call to discuss their views on the tech and media world as well as ideas for a potential partnership.
 In August 2018, they finally let the cat out of the bag.

-Participating investors represented the who’s who of the media world, such as Hollywood studios 21st Century Fox, Disney, Lionsgate, Metro Goldwyn Mayer, NBCUniversal, Sony Pictures Entertainment, Viacom, and Warner Media.
+Participating investors represented the who’s who of the media world and included Hollywood studios 21st Century Fox, Disney, Lionsgate, Metro Goldwyn Mayer, NBCUniversal, Sony Pictures Entertainment, Viacom, and Warner Media.
 Even Chinese e-commerce giant Alibaba participated in the round.

 Two months later, at Vanity Fair’s New Establishment Summit in Los Angeles, the duo finally revealed the name of their venture.
 Quibi, short for ‘quick bites’, would bring “captivating entertainment, created for mobile by the best talent, designed to fit perfectly into any moment of your day.”